bee0520/DS/README.md

 ## File Descriptions <a name="files"></a>

 There are 3 notebooks available here to showcase work related to the above questions.

+- Ratio for each Month
+- the Factors that Affect Price
+- Price_Prediction

 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
-Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@wizchu/tips-for-booking-cheap-seattles-airbnb-81d4d772a5c6).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here]
+Must give credit to Seattle Airbnb Open for the data.
+You can find available [here]